 After exploring the Hoi An Ancient town, we started wondering about other things to do around Hoi An.
-We had already visited most of the touristy Hoi An sights as well as spent some time at two of the Hoi An beaches.
+We had already visited most of the touristy Hoi An sights as well as spent some time at two of the Hoi An beaches, and we enjoyed a wonderful Basket Boat Tour.

 So we rented a scooter and decided to go and explore some random pathways in the Hoi An countryside!
 Watching the locals come and go; watching them work in mostly traditional methods.
 Villages well known for a certain trade, one for pottery, one for farming, one for carpentry ….
 Now keep that image in mind and come on a journey with us today.
 Hop on the back of our scooter so we can show you the way!